As China retaliates in trade war, damage for Northwest cherry growers could reach $86 million

 “I had higher expectations.
 I can’t specifically say that it was due to tariffs,” Gilbert said.

-Grant, of the Northwest Horticultural Council, said some growers have already received detailed reports about shipments to China.
+Powers, of the Northwest Horticultural Council, said some growers have already received detailed reports about shipments to China.

 Once all the transport and other expenses were deducted, these growers sometimes were left with little profit.
 A few ended up owing money because expenses were greater than the sales value.

-“That is the last thing anyone wants to see,” Grant said.
+“That is the last thing anyone wants to see,” Powers said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.